evernym/mobile-sdk/docs/vcx/VcxErrors.md

               ]
             }
             ```
 - DeleteConnection:
     * code: **1060**
     * description: Could Delete Connection object
     * causes:
         * Connection is in unappropriated state
-        * Could not delete relate Agent on Agency
+        * Could not delete related Pairwise Agent on Agency
     * tip: Check status of connection is appropriate to be deleted from the Agency
 - NoAgentInformation:
     * code: **1106**
     * description: Connection state object does not contain information about provisioned Agent
+- ConnectionAlreadyExists:
+    * code: **1062**
+    * description: Connection invitation has been already accepted.
+It can be thrown only when `protocol_type:1.0` is used.

 ##### Credential Definition

 - CredentialDefinitionRequestFailed:
     * code: **1029**
     * description: Call to indy credential def request failed

-- CreateCredDef:
+- CreateCredentialDefinition:
     * code: **1034**
     * description: Call to create Credential Definition failed
     * causes:
         * Could not store CredentialDefinition state object into Object Cache
         * Cannot generate RevocationRegistry for Credential Definition supporting revocation.

-- CredDefAlreadyCreated:
+- CredentialDefinitionAlreadyCreated:
     * code: **1039**
     * description: Cannot create Credential Definitions as a Credential Definition referring to the same `id` is already exists in wallet
     * tip: Use `tag` field to create a new Credential Definition referring to the same schema and DID
 - CredentialDefinitionNotFound:
     * code: **1036**
     * description: Cannot get Credential Definition from the Ledger
     * causes:
         * Credential Definition for requested id does not exist on the Ledger
         * Library is connected to different Ledger
 - CreateRevRegDef:
     * code: **1095**
     * description: Cannot create Revocation Registry for Credential Definition supporting revocation